eslint/eslint/docs/src/extend/custom-rule-plugin-tutorial.md

 ## Step 5: Set up Testing

 With the rule written, you can test it to make sure it's working as expected.

 ESLint provides the built-in [RuleTester](../integrate/nodejs-api#ruletester) class to test rules.

-To test ESLint rules, you do not need to use 3rd-party testing libraries.
+You do not need to use 3rd-party testing libraries to test ESLint rules.

 Next create the file for the tests, `foo-bar.test.js`: